 Mortgages are great, they allow people to buy homes even if they don’t have hundreds of thousands of dollars in the bank.
 But you know what’s better than a mortgage?
-Paying it off.
-See 6 ways to pay off your mortgage faster, saving you thousands of dollars in the process.
+Paying it off!
+Here are six tips that can help you pay off your mortgage faster, saving you thousands of dollars in the process.

 6 Ways to Save Big by Paying Off Your Mortgage Early